-Through open access, Students and teachers have unrestricted access to research, regardless of economic status or institutional affiliation, providing the freedom to use and re-purpose research materials in new and interesting ways.
+Through open access, students and teaching staff have unrestricted access to research, regardless of economic status or institutional affiliation, providing the freedom to use and re-purpose research materials in new and interesting ways.

 This also helps engagement of your output with the general public, enabling access to the research that their taxes fund and encouraging lifelong learning and giving businesses and other organisations access to research to encourage innovation in wider society.

 Research funders are keen to encourage the recipients of their grants to make their outputs openly accessible.
 A number of policies have been announced in recent years that mandate open access for institutions and researchers who receive public funding.

 Many funders’ policies, including UKRI, European Commission, Wellcome Trust, require papers to be made open access.
 Non-compliance may put future grant applications at risk.
 The University reports on compliance with UKRI open access policy for grant funded outputs as a condition of funding, and open access compliance is a key element of Research England's Research Excellence Framework (REF) exercise.